 Now that we've looked at where to stay, let's dive into all the cool things to do, see, and eat in Helsinki on a 2 day trip.

-2. Ideas for Two Days in Helsinki - Revel in Art Deco Architecture
+2. Revel in Helsinki's Art Deco Architecture

-My favorite feature of Helsinki has to be the Art Deco architecture which is heavy and dramatic.
+Another favorite feature of Helsinki has to be the Art Deco architecture which is heavy and dramatic.
 The main train station is a particularly good example of design in that era.
 Two solid looking gentlemen sternly hold lighted orbs on the outside of the facade.

 SIDEWALK SAFARI SPOTLIGHT: Do you love Art Deco architecture as much as I do?
 Here are my recommendations for some great places around the world where you can get your Art Deco fix.